brizzbane/surgetrader/README.md

     00   * * * * cd ~/prg/surgetrader/src/ ; $INVOKE download ; $INVOKE buy
     */5  * * * * cd ~/prg/surgetrader/src/ ; $INVOKE takeprofit
-    @weekly      cd ~/prg/surgetrader/src/ ; $INVOKE clearprofit
+    @weekly      cd ~/prg/surgetrader/src/ ; $INVOKE cancelsells
     11   0 * * * cd ~/prg/surgetrader/src/ ; $INVOKE profitreport -d yesterday
     22   0 1 * * cd ~/prg/surgetrader/src/ ; $INVOKE profitreport -d lastmonth

 ### Note

 What is `clearprofit`?
 It is a hack I put in place because Bittrex recently decided to close all trades older than 28 days.
 So what `clearprofit` does is cancel sell orders once a week and delete the `sell_id` from the database.
 Then the takeprofit task will notice that a buy trade does not have a sell limit order in place and will automatically place a new one.

 This code has not been thoroughly tested.

 Some people want to set profit targets as soon as they buy instead of doing it every 5 minutes.
 You can see the modifications that one individual made [here](https://www.reddit.com/r/CryptoMarkets/comments/7a20lc/im_the_author_the_foss_crypto_trading_bot/dpbuwzw/).